 Dr. Brown’s research interests include medieval literature written by, for and about women.
 She has published several books and articles on these topics, including Three Women of Liege (Brepols, 2008), Barking Abbey and Medieval Literary Culture (co-edited with Donna Bussell, York Medieval Press, 2012), and Cosmology, Sociality and Sexuality in Medieval Literary Texts (co-edited with Marla Segol, Palgrave Press, 2013).
 Her 2011 article in The Journal of the History of Sexuality won the bi-annual Society for Medieval Feminist Scholarship prize for Best Article.

-Dr. Brown served as the president of the Medieval Club of New York from 2010-2013, which sponsors monthly academic lectures on medieval topics.
+From 2010-2013, Dr. Brown served as the president of the Medieval Club of New York, which sponsors monthly academic lectures on medieval topics.
 She also recently finished her terms on the boards of the Hagiography Society and the Society for Medieval Feminist Scholarship.

 Associate Professor of English and World Literatures